-The AccuTrak VPE-2000 always defaults back to sensitivity as the active mode.
-This means that after any other adjustment has been made, it will store the setting in memory, and reset itself so that "▲" and "▼" adjust sensitivity.
+The AccuTrak® VPE-1000 always defaults back to sensitivity as the active mode.
+This means that after any other adjustment has been made, it will hold the setting in memory, and reset itself so that "▲" and "▼" adjust sensitivity.

-Pressing the "▲" and "▼" arrows will adjust the sensitivity while in any sensor mode.
-The prefix on the A.N.D. indicates the frequency range of the mode being changed.
-For example, the display will read "H000" to remind you that you are in the high frequency band of the active sensor (air or probe).
+Pressing the "▲" and "▼" arrows will adjust the sensitivity while in either the Airborne or Touch probe mode.
+The prefix on the A.N.D. indicates the active mode being changed.
+For example, the display will read "A000" to show that you are adjusting the airborne sensor's sensitivity, or "P000" to indicate that you are adjusting the sensitivity of the touch probe sensor.